 A: The City prefers that donors pay by cash, check or money order.
 Credit card payments are accepted, but an additional $3.00 processing fee is charged.

-Q: A photo of the person is required for the banner.
-What photograph should I use?
+Q: What photograph should I use?

 Q: I only have an old photo of the veteran.
 Where can I get a digital image made of the photo?